-Adopt and Take Care of a CT Segment
+Adopt and Take Care of a CT Section

-- Clear fallen trees to make way for trail users early in the trail season and soon after snow melts on your section
+- Clear fallen trees to make way for trail users early in the trail season, soon after snow melts on your section

-- Assess signage: intersection signs and trail markers both northbound and southbound
+- Assess the signage: intersection signs and trail markers both northbound and southbound

-- Clean water diversions sometime during trail season to prevent erosion
+- Clean water diversions sometime during the trail season to prevent erosion

-- Report to CTF and AAT Coordinator as needed & requested
+- Report to the CTF as needed & requested

 The Adopter of each maintenance section is a responsible individual, often representing a family group, Scout Troop, hiking club, mountain bike group, horse club or simply a group of friends.
 Adopters stick with the task for many years, finding outdoor fun and a sense of accomplishment.

-Become part of the volunteer tradition that built this 567-mile trail… become a CTF Adopter!
+Become part of the volunteer tradition that built and maintained this 567-mile trail… become a CTF Adopter!
 To inquire, and for more information, contact the CTF Field Operations Manager, Brent Adams.